turingschool/curriculum/tutorials/routes/router.markdown

 rails console
 ```

-You can test a route like `articles_path` within the console by executing `app.articles_path.` Note that after you make changes to `routes.rb`, you need to call `reload!` in your console to refresh the route definitions.
+You can test a route like `articles_path` within the console by executing `app.articles_path`.
+Note that after you make changes to `routes.rb`, you need to call `reload!` in your console to refresh the route definitions.

 Open a second terminal window and change to your project directory.
 Here you can run `rake routes` as you make changes to view the routing table.